doytsujin/athackst.github.io/_articles/4_aws_deepracer_joy_onboard.md

 tags: deepracer
 ---

 After I hooked up a [gamepad through ROS](/articles/3_aws_deepracer_joy.html) to the DeepRacer, the next step was to get it loaded directly onto the DeepRacer.
-Because what good is a remote control for an RC car if you need to also set up a laptop to use it?
+Because what good is a remote control for an RC car if you need to set up a laptop to use it?

 There are two main ways in which the gamepad controller could be loaded into the DeepRacer.
 One way is to simply copy over the installation directory on to the DeepRacer, source it, and launch it.
 The other is to load a docker container.

-If you just want to copy over the installation directory, then type this into the terminal
+You can copy over the installation directory with the following command.

 ```bash
 rcp -rp deepracer_ws/install deepracer@$DEEPRACER_IP:/opt/deepracer_ws